Thursday, June 2, 2011

 Harry Truman and Lyndon B. Johnson were in the last few months of their lives.
 Gerald Ford was the Minority Leader of the U.S. House of Representatives.
 Jimmy Carter was Governor of Georgia, and Ronald Reagan Governor of California.
 George Herbert Walker Bush was U.S. Ambassador to the United Nations, and his son George was in the Texas Air National Guard, although there is no record of him showing up for duty in the year-long period beginning with May 1, 1972.
 Apparently, it was okay for him and his father to support the Vietnam War even if he didn't have to actually fight in it.
 Bill Clinton and Hillary Rodham, students at Yale Law School, had recently moved in together.
 Barack Obama was 10, and Michelle Robinson was 8.

-Al Gore was working for Nashville’s main newspaper, The Tennessean.
+Al Gore was working for Nashville's main newspaper, The Tennessean.
 Dan Quayle was an administrative assistant to Governor Edgar Whitcomb of Indiana.
-Joe Biden was making his first campaign for the U.S. Senate.
+Joe Biden was making his 1st campaign for the U.S. Senate.
 Dick Cheney was working as a minor official in the Nixon Administration.
 (See, even then he was shady.)
+No Justice then on the Supreme Court is still on it today.

 Tom Menino, who has now broken the record shared by White and James Michael Curley for longest-serving Mayor of Boston, was a neighborhood activist.
 The current Governor of Massachusetts, Deval Patrick, was in high school at Milton Academy.
 Mike Bloomberg, a Boston-area native, was still in the area, attending Harvard Business School.
 Andrew Cuomo was a freshman at Archbishop Molloy High School in Queens.
 Chris Christie was in elementary school – probably waiting for a helicopter to take him to recess.

-The television shows Sanford and Son and Emergency! had debuted in early 1972, and later in the year would come the debuts of M*A*S*H, Maude, The Waltons, The Bob Newhart Show, Kung Fu, and The Streets of San Francisco, starring Karl Malden and Michael Douglas – and, no, they were NOT the same age.
+The television shows Sanford and Son and Emergency! had debuted in early 1972.
+Later in the year would come the debuts of M*A*S*H, the All In the Family spinoff/political role reversal Maude, The Waltons, The Bob Newhart Show, Kung Fu, and The Streets of San Francisco, starring Karl Malden and Michael Douglas – and, no, they were not the same age.
 Dan Blocker died, not of complications relating to his weight, but of a pulmonary embolism after gallbladder surgery, which could have happened to anyone.
 His death hastened the cancellation of Bonanza.

-In the spring of 1972, the U.S. and the Soviet Union were among 70 nations signing the Biological Weapons Convention, banning germ warfare.
-Nixon and Soviet Premier Leonid Brezhnev soon sign the SALT I treaty and the Anti-Ballistic Missile Treaty.
+In the Spring of 1972, the U.S. and the Soviet Union were among 70 nations signing the Biological Weapons Convention, banning germ warfare.
+Nixon and Soviet Premier Leonid Brezhnev soon signed the SALT I treaty and the Anti-Ballistic Missile Treaty.
 FBI Director J. Edgar Hoover died in office after 48 years.
 Apollo 16 reached the Moon.
-Women compete in the Boston Marathon for the first time.
-Eastern Airlines debuts the Lockheed L-1011 – and as someone who once (well, twice, from Newark to Orlando and back) flew on an Eastern L-1011, I can tell you that it’s a lousy plane.
-The first home video game system, the Magnavox Odyssey, is released; within weeks, Atari is founded.
-Hurricane Agnes pounds the U.S. East Coast.
+Women legally competed in the Boston Marathon for the 1st time.
+Eastern Airlines debuted the Lockheed L-1011 – and as someone who once (well, twice, from Newark to Orlando and back) flew on an Eastern L-1011, I can tell you that it's a lousy plane.
+Hurricane Agnes pounded the U.S. East Coast.

 In the spring of 1972, M.C.
 Escher, and Adam Clayton Powell, and Gil Hodges died.
 Christopher "Notorious B.I.G."
 Wallace, Dwayne "The Rock" Johnson, and Jennifer "Mrs. Ben Affleck" Garner were born.
 So were Martin Brodeur, soccer legend Rivaldo, boxer Arturo "Thunder" Gatti, and baseball stars Andy Pettitte, Larry Wayne Jones Jr., a.k.a.
 Chipper; and 2004 World Champion * Boston Red Sox Manny Ramirez, Jason Varitek and Dave Roberts, who pulled off perhaps the most talked-about stolen base in baseball history, and without the aid of steroids (we think).